-Take part in any sports which may hurt their ankle more.
-The nurse in the clinic will tell you when they can start sports again.
+Take part in any sports or other activities which may hurt their foot more.
+The fracture liaison team in the clinic will tell you when they can start these activities again.

 Problems and further advice

 A fracture liaison service is available, and advice can be given over the telephone.